Preparing Your Business for Its First Black Friday

 A landing page is created to drive your visitors to complete a specific action, such as making a purchase online.
 This is the page most of your potential customers will first see.
 To develop an effective Black Friday landing page for your business, the focus should be on a single product or a service.

-If you’re not familiar with landing pages, you can learn more about creating a compelling landing page here.
+If you’re not familiar with landing pages, here’s how you can learn more about creating one.
 As you’re developing yours, be sure to stick to the following best practices:

 A clear and simple message